PreK Reading Strategy and Curriculum Standards

-A PreK reading strategy includes pre-writing activities including drawing, coloring and painting.
-Artistic expression is important as a language arts lesson as it encourages PreK children to become comfortable with making creative marks on paper.
-When given plain paper PreK reading strategy children express themselves starting with lines and scribbles, then progressing to individualized, unique mark-making activities as they learn to design and create on paper.
-This not only gives them confidence with writing, it helps develop small-muscle structure in their hands.
-They learn to hold writing instruments, whether they be crayons, pencils, felt pens, or paintbrushes.
+A PreK reading strategy includes pre-writing activities as well as drawing, coloring and painting.
+Artistic expression is just as important as language arts since it encourages PreK children to become comfortable making creative marks on paper.
+When given a blank piece of paper, PreK children will usually express themselves with lines and scribbles then progress to more detailed creations as well as the use of letters and numbers.
+These exercises not only give students confidence with writing, they also help develop small-muscle structure in their hands.
+They learn to hold writing instruments, whether they’re crayons, pencils, felt pens, or paint brushes.

 Time4Learning’s award-winning preschool program combines technology, animated characters, original stories and fun music to inspire a love of learning in the littlest e-learners.

 PreK Reading Strategy and Curriculum Standards: Writing Applications – Reading Strategy, Language Arts Lessons, Language Arts Worksheets, Language Arts Activity